akhilac1/KatasDeshi/Architecture/Asynchronous Order Cancellation.md

 - PaymentService will do payment reversal for a given order cancellation.
 - InventoryService will take the required action to compensate the transaction as needed.
-- NotificationService will notify user for order cancellation.
+- Asynchronous notification to the user for order cancellation.
-- OrderService will mark the order cancelled.
+- Order Service will mark the order cancelled.
 - Coupon/Promotion Service will roll back the coupon applied.
 - KitchenService, DeviceManagementService etc.
 - TelemetryService will record the order failure.